Proposed Japanese invasion of Sichuan: Last operative attempt to invade

 However, the Japanese Imperial General Headquarters was still in favor of an invasion.
 Hence the Japanese China Expeditionary Army produced a new plan for the capture of Sichuan, which was based on the previous 1942 plan.
 The May 1943 "Battle of West Hubei" was part of this new attempt to advance to Sichuan.

+The Battle of West Hubei, known in Japanese operational planning as the Exi Campaign, was fought from 3 May to 11 June 1943.
+The Japanese 11th Army under Lieutenant General Isamu Yokoyama committed approximately 120,000 troops against roughly 280,000 Chinese soldiers of the 6th War Area under General Chen Cheng.
+Initial Japanese advances captured portions of northern Hunan and crossed the Yangtze near Baiyang, encircling elements of the Chinese 87th Army.
+However, the advance stalled at Shipai Fortress along the Qingjiang River, where Chinese forces fought to hold the entrance to the Three Gorges and the direct approach to Chongqing.
+By 11 June, Chinese forces had recovered all territory taken during the offensive.
+Japanese losses totaled approximately 25,000 killed and wounded, 40 aircraft destroyed, and 122 naval vessels damaged or sunk.
+The failure to encircle or destroy major Chinese formations effectively ended Japan's strategic ambition to reach Sichuan.

 Nevertheless, by then the Nationalist Chinese armies had the support of the "Flying Tigers" (A.V.G.) of the United States, which was commanded by General Claire Chennault.
 In subsequent battles, the Japanese army suffered defeats at the hands of the Nationalist Chinese armies.
 In light of these defeats, the Japanese forces had to abandon a new offensive.
 During this period the Chinese Army sent seven Army envoys to Yunnan and India to clear the China–Burma route.

 In fear of Chinese reinforcements through the cleared route and having sustained much losses in the Battle of Changde, the Japanese army switched their attention to Yunnan to prevent future Chinese counter-offensives from that area.